alejandrodwd/log/UX.md

 OFF - Nothing is on
-ON - Lives in deep sleep, only e-ink display is on
+ON - deep sleep, only e-ink display is on

-Wakes from deep sleep on any button press
+Camera wakes from deep sleep on any button press

 On shutter press (no half press)
 - MCU Wake ~2ms